 The data rubrics below reflect the requirement that for teachers of ELA and Math in grades 4-8, half of their student growth score must be based on the M-STEP.
-In addition, WWPS believes that teachers who do not teach ELA or Math still play a significant role in a student's success on these assessments.
-Therefore, these teachers should be evaluated, in part, by measuring student growth on the M-STEP and NWEA in these subject areas.
+WWPS has chosen to follow MDE's recommendation and use SGPs to measure student growth for purposes of teacher evaluations.
+In addition, WWPS believes that teachers who do not teach ELA or Math still play a significant role in a student's success on these assessments, and therefore can be measured by student growth on the M-STEP and NWEA in these subject areas.